tardate/LittleArduinoProjects/BoldportClub/Touchy/README.md

 ## Schematic

-The [Touchy schematic](https://github.com/boldport/touchy/blob/master/docs/schematics.svg) is available the OSH files repository.
+The [Touchy schematic](https://github.com/boldport/touchy/blob/master/docs/schematics.svg) is available in the OSH files repository.
 But as is my routine, I like to redraw circuits to get better acquainted with exactly how they are put together.
-Usually I'll use Fritzing for this as it is very quick, but note I fudge details (like the microprocessor is not really DIP24):
+I'll usually use Fritzing for this as it is very quick, but note I fudge details (like the microprocessor is not really DIP24):

 ![Schematic](./assets/Touchy_schematic.jpg?raw=true)